Get support from A&P

 ISO 9001 Certified

-The National Insurance in the UK is what is also know as Social Security.
-Workers above 16 who are resident in the UK must contribute to their national insurance to be eligible for all the benefits in UK.
+The National Insurance in the UK is what is also known as Social Security.
+Workers over 16 residing in the UK must contribute to national insurance to access all benefits.

-However, workers resident in an EU Country temporarily posted to UK might not have the same obligations as citizens resident there.
+However, EU workers temporarily posted to UK may not have the same obligations as UK residents.

 National Insurance in the UK

-In addition to the above-mentioned department, Her Majesty’s Revenue and Customs (HMRC) administers tax credit and Child Benefit.
-As a matter of fact, Social Security is called National Insurance Scheme in UK, and every citizen having right to their own National Insurance Number (NIN).
+In addition to the above-mentioned department, His Majesty’s Revenue and Customs (HMRC) administers tax credit and Child Benefit.
+In fact, the UK refers to Social Security as the National Insurance Scheme, and every citizen is entitled to their own National Insurance Number (NIN).

-Employees working in the United Kingdom who have their own NIN might be paying different type (which are called classes) contributions based on their employment conditions.
+Employees working in the United Kingdom who have their own NIN may pay different types of contributions, known as classes, based on their employment conditions.
 As a basic principle, all the citizens above 16 should pay National Insurance Contributions if they:

-• Are an employee earning more than £242 a week; or
+• Are employees earning more than £242 a week; or

 National Insurance Classes and Categories in the UK

-National Insurance in the UK is divided in Classes, depending on the employment status and earning.
+The UK divides National Insurance into classes based on employment status and earnings.
 Employees pay taxes based on the Class/es they belong to, which are:

 • Class 1: all the employees earning more than £242 a week and under State Pension age,